xmidt-org/golang-money/README.md

 ;http-response-code=500;span-success=false;span-duration=120004.0;host=myHost;
 ```

-#### Using Money into your application:
+#### Using Money in your application:

 Create a HTTPSpanner using NewHTTPSpanner function.
-This function is the plane where specific HTTSpanner options are chosen from.
+This function is where specific HTTPSpanner options are chosen from.

 Currently there are four options to choose from:

-(1) Starter: When a node/machine is responsible for starting a trace and injecting the first HTTPTracker.
+(1) Starter: When a node/machine is responsible for starting a trace and injecting the first HTTPTracker.\
-(2) SubTracer: When a node/machine is responsible for subtracing and the HTTPTracker object needs to be forwarded to a new http request.
+(2) SubTracer: When a node/machine is responsible for subtracing and the HTTPTracker object needs to be forwarded to a new http request.\
-(3) End:  When a node/machine is responsible for subtracing but does not need to forward the HTTPTracker to a transactor.
+(3) End:  When a node/machine is responsible for subtracing but does not need to forward the HTTPTracker to a transactor.\
-(4) Off: Turns off the decorator.
+(4) Off: Turns off the decorator.\

 OPTIONS:
- StarterON()
+ StarterON()\
- SubtracerON()
+ SubtracerON()\
- EnderON()
+ EnderON()\
  Off

 ```